In the notification, Madagascar indicated, among other things, as follows (provisional English translation):

-All inquiries and correspondence relating to this investigation should be directed to:
+Any requests for additional information and correspondence relating to this investigation should be addressed to:

 What is a safeguard investigation?

 A safeguard investigation seeks to determine whether increased imports of a product are causing, or is threatening to cause, serious injury to a domestic industry.

 During a safeguard investigation, importers, exporters and other interested parties may present evidence and views and respond to the presentations of other parties.

 A WTO member may take a safeguard action (i.e. restrict imports of a product temporarily) only if the increased imports of the product are found to be causing, or threatening to cause, serious injury.